selwynpolit/d9book/book/drush.md

 ### Example Drush alias file

 Here is an example drush alias (`abc.site.yml`) where `abc.dev` refers to a site at the fictitious IP address of 123.45.67.123 and the `abc.devsp` refers to a site at 100.1.2.3.
-The first assumes there is an ssh key setup on the host whereas the second would expect a password to be entered each time a drush command is issued.
+The first assumes there is an ssh key set up on the host, whereas the second would expect a password to be entered each time a drush command is issued.

 ```yaml
 dev: